Katzeee/Notes/Linux/linux-undefined-symbol.md

 ../bin/test: symbol lookup error: ../bin/test: undefined symbol: g_thread_proxy
 ```

-To find out the reason, use `ldd ../bin/test`, you can see which libs are linked to `test`, it will be easily find if there is a link error.
+To find out the reason, use `ldd ../bin/test`, you can see which libs are linked to `test`, it will be easily find whether there is a link error.

 ```bash
 ~/rhs/YoloV5-LibTorch$ ldd ./bin/test